Translate

 # END WordPress

-The section that I bolded is the portion of the code that redirects to www, the rest of the coding is placed there by Wordpress when it is first installed.
+The section that I bolded is the portion of the code that redirects to www, the rest of the coding is placed there by WordPress when it is first installed.

 I placed that code in the feverishthoughts.com htaccess in mid-May and all my directory related blogs under feverishthoughts.com were working fine.